efkan/content-filter/README.md

  `app.use(filter({urlBlackList:['%24ne']}))` <br>

 **urlMessage**:<br>
-Use this option to change the default request blocking message to see by the user. <br>
+Use this option to change the default request blocking message to show to the user. <br>
  `app.use(filter({urlMessage: 'A forbidden character set has been found in URL: '}))` <br>

 **bodyBlackList**:<br>